 - Ensure your company is a member of the ACSA.
 If you are not an automatic member, you can become an Associate Member by paying an annual fee.
 Please note that your membership is determined by the industry code found on your WCB account.

 - Register your company in the COR program by completing the COR registration form and emailing it to the COR department.

 - Have at least one full-time employee complete all of the following COR courses (Note: it does not have to be one person completing all four courses – each course can be divided among separate, individual employees):

 - Principles of Health & Safety Management (PHSM)

 - Auditor Training Program (ATP)

-- Option Two: Optional self-qualification audit to become a certified auditor.
+- Required: Self-qualification audit to become a certified auditor.
 This allows the company to participate in the Peer Audit Program and enables the auditor to do the company’s internal audits.
 For more information, see the Peer Audit Process.

 - Company will develop and implement their health and safety program.
 Once the program is in place and they have gathered a minimum of three months worth of health and safety documentation, they will arrange and complete their first certification audit.

 To achieve / renew a COR, you will need to have your program audited by an external certified auditor.
 The external audit can be conducted in two different ways: using the Peer Auditor system or by hiring an ACSA-certified Consultant Auditor.

 Once a COR has been achieved it is typically valid for three years.
 In the interim two years, COR maintenance audits or an Action Plan will need to be conducted, in order for your company to maintain its COR certification and be eligible for the PIR refunds.